The test of a good investment

-I've always said that the test of a good investment is not how well you do in good times but rather how well you do in bad times.
-And there is no better time then now to make sense of this little theory.
+I’ve always said that the test of a good investment is not how well you do in good times but rather how well you do in bad times.
+And there is no better time than now to make sense of this little theory.

 You see, when times are good everything goes up.
 Take a look at the technology sector.
 When the NASDAQ was rising to record levels, it did not take a rocket scientist to pick winning technology stocks – everything made money.
 Some made more than others did but double-digit returns were pretty much the norm.